 Some people use the term TNRM, with the M being used for maintain.
 We always maintain.
 That is an integral part of TNR, even though we don’t use that acronym.
 AHS needed to pass the responsibility for coordinating this resource to someone else as of August 31, 2015.
 Their focus is on growing the surgical capabilities and handling the medical side, and they needed to devote more resources to that program.

 The TNR group is a closed group that is carefully vetted to maintain the safety of the cats and the trappers.
 It’s not a public group for people just wanting information.
 There are many online resources and free webinars to serve that purpose.
 We recommend Alley Cat Allies and Best Friends Society, as well as Austin Humane Society Feral Cat TNR Program.

-There is usually a volunteer opportunity available with a small population of special needs cats at Catnip Casa, if trapping seems too scary.
-Most of our volunteer opportunities involve the daily cat care jobs such as cleaning, sweeping, scooping litter and mundane necessities like that.
+If trapping seems too scary, there is usually a volunteer opportunity available with a small population of special needs cats here at Catnip Casa.
+You can meet some community cats that live on our property and learn more while helping us too.
+Most of our volunteer opportunities involve daily cat care jobs such as cleaning, sweeping, scooping litter, entertaining cats, and mundane necessities like that.
 Community cats live here too.
 We even have special needs cats that are and/or were community (feral) cats.

 For those in Travis County, the Catty Shack is a great resource.
 One of the trappers kindly put this info together.